Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Privacy analysis of DP bootstrap with Gaussian mechanism

-In this section, we first give an analysis of our lower bound on bootstrap Gaussian mechanisms; then we give the details to show why the privacy analysis by \citet{brawner2018bootstrap} is incorrect, finally, we give the details to show why the PLDs by \citet{koskela2020computing} is incorrect.
+In this section, we first derive the curve for our lower bound on DP bootstrap with Gaussian mechanism in Figure \ref{fig:mix_gdp1}a; then we show why the privacy analysis by \citet{brawner2018bootstrap} is incorrect; Finally, we show why the PLDs by \citet{koskela2020computing} is incorrect.